 This document should include the following:

 - Process interaction diagram

 - 1. Bottom level contains support processes such as Document control and Training

 - 2. Middle level contains core processes such as Design and development, Purchasing and Manufacturing

-- 3. Top level contains the Management processes such as Management review, Internal audit and CAPA
+- 3. The top level contains the Management processes such as Management review, Internal Audit, and CAPA

-- Statements of the applicable processes and their implementation, list of excluded processes and the reason of exclusion
+- Statements of the applicable processes and their implementation, list of excluded processes and the reason for the exclusion

 - Organizational chart